 Before starting Philanthropy without Borders, I worked full time for an NGO where I designed and launched the organization’s first Diversity, Equity, and Inclusion Program.
-This initial experience led to me serve in an advising role on numerous other such programs for international NGOs in the coming years.
-And shortly after becoming a certified trainer in Intercultural Communication, I designed and facilitated trainings for universities, hospitals, and nonprofits that helped participants become more aware of their own identities and cultural influences, as well as communicate more affectedly with others across differences.
+This initial experience led me to serving in an advising role on numerous other such programs for international NGOs in the coming years.
+And shortly after becoming a certified trainer in Intercultural Communication, I designed and facilitated trainings for universities, hospitals, and nonprofits that helped participants become more aware of their own identities and cultural influences, as well as communicate more effectively with others across differences.

 While I have been doing social justice work in various forms since 2009, creating the entity of Philanthropy without Borders presented new opportunities, and new responsibilities.
 As I drafted my own equity statement I strived for specificity and concreteness, and knew that this would not be a static list, but one that would continuously change over time.